Mohamed-Code-309/NodeJs-PassportAuthentication/README.md

 A simple App that uses the **passport authentication middleware** package to authenticate users

-run the command `npm isntall` to install the packages then use the command 'node app' to run the app.
+run the command `npm isntall` to install the packages then use the command `node app` to run the app.